 Kafta Kebab (Beef, Lamb or Mixed)

-The first times I experienced kafta was walking in an open food market and just having that smell of grilled spiced meat fill the air, it was just too much!
+The first time I experienced kafta was walking in an open food market and just having that smell of grilled spiced meat fill the air, it was just too much!
 The cumin and mulling spices like cinnamon and clove in there, not to mention the onion, garlic and parsley… wow!
 It was just a true Pavlovian experience.
 And is every time.

 Since then, I’ve made it myself countless times and often play around with the spices and ratios.
 The instructions below give guidance for making it in kebab form, but it is great as thin patties (put a couple in a pita with the other suggested fixings), or even as long cylinders on the grill without the use of a skewer.